They Can’t Ever Break Your Heart

 “Don’t worry ‘bout a thing, babe…”

-I like to consider myself a skeptic.
+For bette or worse, I consider myself a skeptic.
 I’m skeptical of the institutions in power and I’m skeptical of the status quo.
 I try to keep a distance from the things in my country and my culture that I find problematic.
 I know what I’m being sold.
 I’ve seen the man behind the curtain.

 Whether it’s what I spend my money on, what I eat, how much energy I use, or, of course, who I vote for, it’s important for me to reflect on my decisions and try to peel back the layers so I can live more consciously and with more intention.
 And it’s important to talk about these issues with other people so that we can collectively move towards a healthier, more equitable society.

-But I also have to remember that, as much as I care about these massive issues, I can’t let them bring me down.
+But I also have to remember that, as much as I care about these massive issues, I can’t let them consume me.
+I can’t let them bring me down.
 I can’t let them break my heart.
 Because at the end of the day, it’s all just fear about the consequences of things that I have very little control over.

 And a thousand hungry eyes are slyly watching you from the dark